 So my first question to you, Regina, is, how are success metrics are established in your marketing organization?

-The next question that I want to ask is more philosophical: Should all marketing functions support sales directly?
+The next question that I want to ask is more philosophical: Should all marketing functions support sales directly and promote collaboration with sales?
 Well, my thought on that question is probably not.

 Some marketing functions are very much aimed at the top of the funnel, focusing on as social media posts, traditional TV commercials, and even big billboards you see on highways or big shopping centers.
 These types of marketing efforts are still critical to building awareness, but it’s hard to quantify their contributions directly to sales.
 Customers need to be aware of the existence of your products before they can consider or evaluate your offerings or services.
 Top of the funnel activities are hard to tie with sales directly.